** war and social upheaval: the American Civil War ethnicity

 Confederate Army

 The Confederate Army was much less ethnically diverse and not just because African Americans did not serve in the Confederate Army.
-There were far fewer economic conmmunities in the South.
+There were far fewer ethnic conmmunities in the South.
+Most immigrants enteres the United States through northeastern states and ethnic communities developed in these cities. the comstruction of the Erie Canal (1830s) mean thast gthe primaru route West was through northern cities.
 Over 90 percent of the Confederate Army were native born Americans.
-Of the less than 10 percent of foreign born soldiers, the major group was Irish.
-Other s included Germans, French, Mexicans (mostly born in the former Mexican territory of the southwest), and British.
-Confederate propaganda charged that all the Germns w in the Federal Army were Hessians as in the American Revolution.
-There were also some Native Americans (Cherokee, Chickasaw, Choctaw, and Creek).
-[Anderson]
+Of the less than 10 percent of foreign born soldiers, the major group was the Irish which casme in large numbers during the 1840s and 50s.
+Other ethnic groups inclyded Germans, French, and Mexicans (mostly born in the former Mexican territory of the southwest), and of course British.
+Confederate propaganda charged that all the Germans in the Federal Army were Hessians as in the American Revolution.
+There were also some Native Americans (Cherokee, Chickasaw, Choctaw, and Creek). 【Anderson】

 Sources